Lifting trianguline Galois representations along isogenies: Lifting -trianguline representations along isogenies

-Now let $H^\prime$ be another reductive $E$-group scheme and $\pi\colon H^\prime\to H$ a central isogeny over $E$.
-Given a continuous representation $\rho\colon G_F\to H(\Qp)$ with some prescribed local properties, one can investigate whether there exists a representation $\rho^\prime\colon G_F\to H^\prime(\Qp)$, with the same local properties, satisfying $\pi\ccirc\rho^\prime\cong\rho$.
-When the required local properties are: \begin{enumerate} \item unramifiedness outside of a finite set of places containing the places above $p$; \item a $p$-adic Hodge theoretic property at $p$, taken from the set \{Hodge Tate, de Rham, semistable, crystalline\}; \end{enumerate} the lifting problem has been studied by Wintenberger \cite{winteniso,wintentann} and Conrad \cite{conradlift}.
-The same question is studied in depth in the Ph.D. thesis of Hoang Duc \cite{hoangth}, that includes a treatment of the problem of minimizing the set of ramification primes of the lift.
+Let $H, H^\prime$ be two quasisplit connected reductive $E$-group schemes, and let $\pi\colon H^\prime\to H$ be a central isogeny over $E$.
+Given a continuous representation $\rho\colon G_F\to H(E)$ with some prescribed local properties, one can investigate whether there exists a representation $\rho^\prime\colon G_F\to H^\prime(E)$, with the same local properties, that ``lifts'' $\rho$, in the sense that $\pi\ccirc\rho^\prime\cong\rho$.
+When the required local properties are: \begin{enumerate} \item unramifiedness outside of a finite set of places containing the places above $p$; \item a $p$-adic Hodge theoretic property at $p$, taken from the set \{Hodge Tate, de Rham, semistable, crystalline\}; \end{enumerate} the lifting problem has been studied by Wintenberger \cite{winteniso,wintentann}, Hoang Duc \cite{hoangth}, and Conrad \cite{conradlift}.
+Furthermore, Hoang Duc and Conrad concern themselves the problem of minimizing the set of ramification primes of the lift.

-In this section we study the analogue of the problem above when (2) is replaced by the property that $\rho$ is strictly trianguline at $p$.
+In this section we study the analogue of the problem described above when (ii) is replaced by the property that $\rho$ is strictly trianguline at $p$.
+For the existence and ramification locus of a lift we rely on the results of Conrad; our work comes in when trying to prove that the lift is trianguline at the right places.